Simzshots/Data-Analysis-Portfolio-/README.md

 -  Data Visualization: Utilized a variety of visual tools, including histograms, scatterplots, treemaps, and geospatial maps, to effectively illustrate crime frequency and population distribution.

-### Bank Churners and Video Game Sales Data Analysis
+### Project 3: Bank Churners and Video Game Sales Data Analysis
 In this project, I conducted a comprehensive statistical analysis of the bank churners and video game sales datasets using R Studio.
 The goal was to derive meaningful insights into customer behavior and sales trends through a series of rigorous statistical tests and modeling techniques.

 #### Bank Churners Analysis